Have you ever noticed a padlock with an https prefix on the URL(Uniform Resource Locator) bar?

 What is an SSL certificate?

 SSL certificate stands for Secure Socket Layer.
-It is an encryption technology which creates an encrypted connection between your web browser and the web server or a website you’re visiting.
+It is an encryption technology that creates an encrypted connection between your web browser and the web server or a website you’re visiting.
 It allows you to transmit private information without being eavesdropped or data tampering.

 With the help of SSL, our sensitive information is transmitted across the world’s computer networks.
 The SSL certificate is essential even though a website doesn’t handle or transact the sensitive information like Credit Card details, etc., as it provides privacy, critical security, and data integrity for both the client and the server.
 Some of the common reason to use SSL certificate is as follows: